eafit-apolo/apolo-users/docs/source/software/applications/trinity/trinity-2.8.5/index.rst

    .. note::

         For jellyfish, the documentation for version 2.3.0 says you don't have to compile yaggo.
 It didn't work for us, we compiled yaggo, and then, it worked.
-Also, the intel compiler doesn't work to compile jellyfish, use gcc instead as recommended in the jellyfish documentation.
+Also, the Intel compiler doesn't work to compile jellyfish, use gcc instead as recommended in the jellyfish documentation.